desolatezero/BBMFBB-Launcher/README.md

 In your Syncro desktop policy, go to System Tray, create a menu type "Execute a CMD", with a title of your choosing, ie "Run Utilities", and the CMD to run is: powershell.exe -ExecutionPolicy RemoteSigned -file "C:\Program Files\BBMFBB Launcher\bbmfbb.ps1"

-If you have Threatlocker installed, you'll need to create AN exception for bbmfbb.ps1, and any other .ps1 scripts that you create.
+If you have Threatlocker installed, you'll need to create an exception for bbmfbb.ps1, and any other .ps1 scripts that you create.

 CUSTOMIZATION
 =============